Questions and Answers for Organizers

 What topics are addressed?

-The JLP offers workshops in seven areas: Creating a Harassment-Free Workplace, Duty to Accommodate, Employment Equity, Labour-Management Consultation, Mental Health in the Workplace, Respecting Differences/Anti-Discrimination and Understanding the Collective Agreement.
+The JLP offers workshops in seven areas: Creating a Harassment-Free Workplace (not available pending updates), Duty to Accommodate, Employment Equity, Labour-Management Consultation, Mental Health in the Workplace, Respecting Differences/Anti-Discrimination and Understanding the Collective Agreement.

 How are workshops scheduled?